Everything you need to know to create an interactive augmented reality experience.

 If we simply connected the output of the Gradient Step to the Diffuse Texture port in foreground_mat, the gradient would cover the foreground:

-We need to add the CameraTexture, so the gradient changes the pixels in this texture.
+We need to add the CameraTexture, so the gradient patches change the colors of the pixels in the camera texture and create the gradient filter effect.

 To connect the CameraTexture, use the menu in the Patch Editor to create 3 more patches: